-2.1.2 Data collection of the two installed battery systems
+2.1.1 Data collection of the two installed battery systems

-The project team has continued data collection, and reviewed the two installed customer battery systems performance since installation of the battery storage systems Significant progress has been made to design and implement a manual billing adjustment for the participating customers to collect the monthly subscription fee and apply any necessary credits to achieve the guaranteed savings.
+The project team has continued data collection and reviewed the two-installed customer battery systems performance since installation of the battery storage systems.
+Significant progress has been made to design and implement a manual billing adjustment for the participating customers to collect the monthly subscription fee and apply any necessary credits to achieve the guaranteed savings.
 The project team has also begun working with the vendor to set-up a system to allow NYSEG to query the vendor's API to retrieve battery data at will thus simplifying battery performance data and control.
+The API will also be used to issue commands to the battery aggregation.
+Implementation of this API has been delayed while NYSEG performs a cybersecurity review of the proposed architecture.

-2.1.3 Additional vendor EPC contracts and continued customer contract focus
+2.1.3 Finalization of customer agreements